barkadron/siebel_exporter/README.md

 ## Custom metrics

-If this exporter does not have the metrics you want, you can provide new one using TOML file.
+If this exporter does not have the metrics you want, you can provide new one using TOML-file.
 To specify this file to the exporter, you can:

-- Use `exporter.custom-metrics` option followed by the TOML file path;
+- Use `exporter.custom-metrics` option followed by the TOML-file path;
 - Export `EXP_CUSTOM_METRICS` variable environment:

   ```bash